kevin-montrose/LinqAF/README.md

 ## Dealing with compatibility exceptions

-There cases where LinqAF is not a direct replacement for LinqAF are broadly:
+There are cases where LinqAF is not a direct replacement for LINQ-to-Objects.
+Speaking broadly, these are:

  1. Where the `IEnumerable<T>` type appears
  2. When different kinds of enumerables need to be assigned or returned